Resolving business disputes

 Use our dispute assistance finder to help you determine the most appropriate service for your situation and how you can seek help.

 The Queensland Small Business Commissioner (QSBC) may be able to assist tenants and landlords to informally resolve commercial lease disputes.
-This may include free mediation for eligible small business tenancy disputes and affected lease disputes if you can demonstrate you have made a genuine attempt to resolve the dispute.
+You may also be able to access low cost mediation for eligible small business lease disputes and retail shop lease disputes.

 Disputes over the supply of goods and services are handled by the: